-If Members are carrying Russian origin oil or refined petroleum products it will be necessary (subject to any exceptions to the sanctions) to complete a simple attestation form.
+If Members are carrying Russian origin oil or refined petroleum products it will be necessary (subject to any exceptions to the sanctions) to complete a simple per voyage attestation form.
 This should be completed so that the Managers are then able to assist Members.
+The form should be completed within 28 or 30 days of loading in accordance with the respective UK and EU sanctions requirements.
 A copy of the form can be found here.